vivihuang/rasa-x-demo/data/nlu.md

 - Can you explain me in one sentence what you are doing?
 - what are the options?

-## intent:ask_when_next_event
-- When is the next community event?
-- when is the next event in [Berlin](location)
-- is there a event in [Montreal](location)
-- is there a Rasa event in [San Francisco](location)
-- what's the next rasa event
-- whats the next community event
-- when is the next usergroup
-- do you have an event in [Berlin](location)

-## intent:ask_wherefrom
-- where do you live
-- where are you from?
-- So where are you from
-- Where are you?
-- Where were you born?
-- What city were you born in?
-- Where did you grow up?
-- What state were you born in?
-- What country were you born in?
-- Where do you come from?
-- Where were you at before you were here?
-- Where from?
-- Do you know where you come from?
-- where's your home town?
-- what country are you from?
-- are you from around here?
-- where did you grow up?
-- where are your parents from?
-- where did you spend your youth?
-- where did you come from?
-- Where were you born?
-- Where do you consider home?
-- What city do you claim to for your birth?
-- What citizenship do you lay claim to?
-- What is your heritage?
-- What is your birthplace?
-- Where did you grow up?
-- You were conceived in what location?
-- What is your root?
-- What is your origin?
-- From where did you come?
-- Where did you come from?
-- Where did you originate?
-- Where are your roots?
-- Where are your origins?
-- What area are you from?
-- What location are you from?
-- What's the name of the place you came from?
-- where are you

-## intent:ask_which_events
-- Which community events do you have
-- Where can I meet Rasas
-- Do you have a user group
-- is there a meetup
-- is there a Rasa meetup
-- i want to meet Rasa

-## intent:ask_whoami
-- Who am I?
-- Okay who am I?
-- WHo am I
-- Tell me who am I?
-- Tell me who I am?
-- Do you know who I am?
-- Can you tell me who I am?
-- How do I discover who I am?
-- How can I determine who I am?
-- Do you know who am I?
-- Can you tell me who am I?
-- How do I discover who am I?
-- How can I determine who am I?
-- who are I ?
-- who may i ?
-- Shall i know who am i?
-- Tell me who I am.
-- How do I identify myself?
-- Who could I be?
-- tell me who I am?
-- what's my identity?
-- tell me what my identity is?
-- can you tell me what I am?
-- can you tell me what my identity is?
-- can you tell me who I am?
-- who am i

 ## intent:ask_whoisit
 - who is this
 - who am i talking to